 What should I do before logging off for Christmas?

 Here are seven things you can do to minimise risk and ensure you have a productive New Year.

-1. Sync your files to cloud storage
+1. Ensure your files are synced to the cloud

 2. Update your password